Reclaim Your Life Request a Free Consultation

 As you probably know, the bankruptcy law has only recently changed.
 One of the problems we face as attorneys and one of the problems you, as the client, will face is that the court is frequently adding to all of the documents you need to give them in order to satisfy the court that you qualify for bankruptcy.

 One thing is for sure, if you have a job or are employed in any way and if you are required to file taxes, and have not filed your federal and state taxes, you will not be allowed to file any form of bankruptcy.
-In fact, if you cannot give me the last four years of federal and state taxes before you file bankruptcy, you will not be able to file Chapter 13 bankruptcy.
 I do not need them today to proceed, but I will need actual copies of the returns with W-2 forms before the case is filed.
 In addition, I must have compiled.
 In addition, I must have copies of pay-stubs for the previous 60 days, checking account statements for the previous four months, a credit report, two billing statements from as many creditors as possible, divorce decrees from all divorces and proof of insurance for all homes and cars.
 I may need utility statements for the previous six months and an appraisal of your home(s) (you can use the copy from your closing papers).
 You can also get a copy of the real estate assessment from the county recorder.
 If you have whole or universal life insurance or a 401K, you will need to call them to get the amount that the account is worth today.
 If the policy has a beneficiary other than your spouse or children, you will lose it.
 You must also provide the address of any person you pay child support to.
 My advice to you is to also dig up copies of all your bank to get a payoff amount for your car loans.
 I realize this is a lot to do, but just take the position that you can do one thing at a time until the list is complete.
 You will have to be patient as the case cannot be filed in one day or possibly not even in a week or two.

 Please be advised that this above list in not complete.
 There will likely be more documents you will need.
 By your signature below, you understand that if you do not bring in the documents, your case will be dismissed.
 Please also be advised from the beginning that not all people who come in to see me will be able to file any form of bankruptcy.
 I estimate that 5-10% of all people I see will not be able to file at all.
 For example, if you have filed chapter 7 within the last four years, it strongly appears that you will not be allowed to file any form of bankruptcy at all or if you do not have your taxes done you will not be allowed to file any form of bankruptcy, in my opinion.

-If you have a car loan or loans and/or loans for furniture and appliances and want to keep the items, you really should very strongly consider a hardship chapter 13.
 Contrary to popular belief and previous bankruptcy experience, in today's bankruptcy world a person filing chapter 7 will possibly NOT be able to keep a car loan.
 For one thing, a recent appellate case in the 7th Circuit, which includes Indiana, states that a creditor does not have to reaffirm even if you agree to pay the full amount owed at the full monthly payment.
 Secondly, if you successfully argue that you qualify for a chapter 7 by saying you can't afford to make monthly payments, it may not be possible to turn right around and say, "Oh, but I can afford to pay my car payment."
 Thirdly, the new bankruptcy law specifically allows the judge or court official to disallow the reaffirmation of a car loan or other consumer debt.
 I am very serious about this point.
 You can be assured that the judge will disallow many people from keeping their car or house in chapter 7.
-THEREFORE, I RECOMMEND that if you want to keep your house or car, you should strongly consider filing chapter 13.
 While language in the bankruptcy code allows reaffirmation in chapter 7, the Court doesn't always approve it.
 You have been warned.
-Fourth, language in chapter 13 specifically allows you to keep car loans except if it is a grossly, excessively high payment.
-Also, I can truthfully say that in a lot of cases your monthly chapter 13 payments will be lower than a chapter 7 case even where you can reaffirm.
 You can always buy another house and/or car after the bankruptcy, plus you can live in the house payment free for several months while they foreclose.
 I actually recommend you continue living in the house until after the foreclosure.

-It is untrue to say that chapter 13 payments is a big burden in most cases.
-Payments can be as low as $100 a month in some cases.
 Under the new law, if you have a house loan, contrary to old law, you should tell the mortgage company that you are going to file a chapter 7 bankruptcy before you file so you will get assurance from them that you can reaffirm.
-In my opinion, if you do not get assurance from them in writing before filing, you should file chapter13.
-If you file chapter 13 and if you pay your house payment each month on time, and if your chapter 13 succeeds, it is virtually guaranteed you can keep your house.

 If you decided to file regular bankruptcy chapter 7, your income has to be low enough such that you cannot afford to pay even your regular monthly bills, which includes rent, car loans, utilities, insurance, food, clothing, medicine, gas, car maintenance, child car, and school supplies.
-A large percentage of middle income people make too much to file under chapter 7 and need to file a chapter 13.
+A large percentage of middle income people make too much to file under chapter 7.
 We can help you prepare a monthly income and expense statement at your first consultation to see if you qualify for chapter 7, in my opinion.
-Another reason some people file chapter 13 over chapter 7 is if they have too much equity in a car, house, or other paid items.
 You are only allowed to keep $10,300 of paid-for items per person, or $20,600 for a couple.
 If you have more than that the chapter 7 trustee can take the item, sell it, and give the money to your creditors.
 You also are only allowed about $22,000-$44,000 equity in your house.
 If you exceed that the trustee can try to sell your house even if you don't want to sell it.
 Now if you have little or no equity you will be allowed to keep your house or car.

 When you talk to me try to bring to my attention any of the above problems that you see that may apply to your case (example, a pending personal injury suit or pending inheritance).